Tormknd/ProductivityFarmer/README.md

 - The mobile app uses `localhost` for development but should be configured with the host machine's IP for device testing
 - All API endpoints require JWT authentication
-- XP is automatically calculated and awarded on task completion
+- XP is automatically calculated based on task importance and awarded on task completion
 - The dashboard provides real-time updates of user progress and task statistics
+- Task importance levels: Low (5XP), Medium (10XP), High (15XP), Critical (25XP), Epic (40XP)